alexsami-lopes/Networking-Project-1/README.md

      docker --version

 ## Docker Installation on macOS
-    1. Download the Docker Desktop installer for macOS from the official Docker website: Docker Desktop for Mac
+    1. Download the Docker Desktop installer for macOS from the Official Docker Website: Docker Desktop for Mac
     2. Open the downloaded .dmg file.
     3. Drag the Docker icon to the Applications folder.
     4. Open Docker from Launchpad or Finder.